digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Next steps
 ==========

-You’ve completed a business operation in the CN QS and have been introduced to the basics of the Canton Console and Daml Shell.
+You’ve completed a business operation in the CN App Quickstart and have been introduced to the basics of the Canton Console and Daml Shell.

 Learn more about Daml Shell and the project structure in the Project Structure guide.